ZiyuZhang/ziyuzhang.github.io/index.md

 * Singular moduli spaces of sheaves on K3 surfaces and their cotangent complexes,
 University of Freiburg, July 2012.
 * Singular moduli spaces of sheaves on K3 surfaces,
-Max-Planck-Institute for Mathematics, February 2012.
+Max Planck Institute for Mathematics, Bonn, February 2012.
 * Cotangent complexes of moduli of sheaves and symplectic stacks,
 SFB-TR/45 Seminar, University of Bonn, January 2012.
 * Singular moduli spaces of sheaves on K3 surfaces and their cotangent complexes,